California Health Care Facility

 California Health Care Facility (CHCF) is a state prison for incarcerated patients with long-term medical needs or acute mental health needs.
-The prison is located in Stockton, California, on the site of the former Karl Holton Youth Correctional Facility.
+The prison is located in unincorporated San Joaquin County, California, with a Stockton post office address, on the site of the former Karl Holton Youth Correctional Facility.
 Incarcerated people of all security levels are treated at the facility.

 Facilities and programs

 The 61-building medical complex was built in response to two federal class action civil rights lawsuits (Plata v.
 Schwarzenegger and Coleman v.
 Schwarzenegger), after which a federal court in Sacramento ruled that the California Department of Corrections and Rehabilitation's medical and mental health services violated the Eighth Amendment to the United States Constitution's prohibition on cruel and unusual punishment.
 The facility cost $839 million to construct and employs approximately 4,000 custody, medical and support staff.

 Facilities include a diagnostic center, dental clinic, dialysis clinic, memory care center, and palliative care unit.
 CHCF provides both inpatient and outpatient medical and mental health treatment.

 As of April 30, 2020, CHCF was incarcerating people at 93.2% of its design capacity, with 2,751 occupants.